gzbakku/vegana-engine/README.md

 # Vegana

 Vegana is a js framework to build single page apps with native support of a defined document structure for ease of developemnt in big teams, code sharing, native and fast lazyness for a smooth browsing experience and native js web api plugins for ease of use and faster development speeds.basic concept is to reduce final bundle size and break the bundle based on a document structure making the browsing experience smooth and fast.

   - tiny and broken up document  structure
   - native lazyness with super fast loading and web api plugins.
   - native api framework support with rocket iron and wet.
   - only js and sass develoment enviorment to speed up development multitudes of time.
   - prebuilt native components and upcoming support for web compoenets.
   - defined code structure to make onboarding new devs easy for big teams.
   - native nodejs cli with cross platform support.
   - non defined sass data structure.

+# what's new

+  - loader is more efficient in space and faster then before.
+  - module loader now checks if modules are already loaded and resolves if they are.
+  - loader now allows to load module css just by passing load_css param as true.
+  - you can load sassPack from sassPack loader api
+  - native sass lazy files are deprecated.

 # When to use!